Network SouthEast: Chiltern Lines

 The Chiltern Line ran on two railway lines (Chiltern Main Line and London to Aylesbury Line) from London Marylebone to Aylesbury and Banbury.
 These lines were former GWR and GCR intercity lines to Wolverhampton and Nottingham respectively.
 After the Beeching Axe in the 1960s, these lines became seriously run down with a lack of investment and a reduction of services.

 By the late 1980s, the 25-year-old Class 115s needed replacement; the lines had low speed limits and were still controlled by semaphore signalling from the early 1900s; and Marylebone was served only by infrequent local trains to and from High Wycombe and Aylesbury.

 Numerous plans for the lines were proposed.
 One serious plan was to close the line between Marylebone and South Ruislip/Harrow-on-the-Hill, and convert Marylebone into a coach station.
 Metropolitan line trains would be extended to Aylesbury and BR services from Aylesbury would be routed to London Paddington via High Wycombe.
 Also the line north of Princes Risborough would close.
 However, this did not happen as Baker Street and London Paddington would not have been able to cope with the extra trains and passengers.

 What did happen was total route modernisation.
 This was an ambitious plan to bring the lines into the modern era of rail travel.
 Class 115s were replaced by new Class 165s.
 Semaphore signals were replaced by standard colour light signals and ATP was fitted on the line and trains.
 Speed limits were increased to 75 mph (only 75 due to running on London Underground track between Harrow and Amersham), all remaining fast loops at stations were removed and the line between Bicester North and Aynho Junction was singled.
 Stations were refurbished and even reconstructed (£10 million spent on stations alone), and signal boxes and the freight depots/sidings were demolished.
 Regular services to Banbury, and a few specials to Birmingham were introduced and a new maintenance depot was built at Aylesbury.
 This was a massive undertaking and work began in 1988 and by 1992, the route had been completely modernised, demand for the service had grown considerably and the route had become profitable.

 Since modernisation the route has seen further improvements (see Chiltern Main Line).

 Electrification was considered but was deemed to be too expensive as the Thames Line sector would then have to be electrified as well.
-Another reason electrification did not take place was that some part of the line ran on underground lines, which were electrified as 4-rail 660 V DC, while British Rail preferred 25 kV AC overhead traction for lines north of London.
+Another reason electrification did not take place was that some part of the line ran on London Underground tracks, which were electrified as 4-rail 660 V DC, while British Rail preferred 25 kV AC overhead traction for lines north of London.

 Success of the modernisation implemented by NSE has made it possible for the Chiltern Main Line to compete with the West Coast Main Line between London and Birmingham, and there are now plans to increase speeds and quadruple sections of the line, returning the line to the state it was before the Beeching Axe.